We are all works in progress.

 Founder of the Belfast Organization for Artists (2009), Sheila celebrates women in the arts and shines a light on local artists and entrepreneurs in honor of those keeping the arts accessible to all members of our rural community during SWAN Days Allegany County, NY and promotes Community Action as she works to keep the many benefits of Art Affordable to those who need it most via the Barter For Art Program and Adoptable Art collections in her studio.

 With recent works currently displayed at the Rise Above Holistic Wellness Center, her work has also been published in the Journal of Pain & Palliative Care Pharmacotherapy (2014),

 and Shown in The Creative Wellness Works Exhibit (Fillmore, NY 2018), The Artists Among Us Touring Art Program (Allegany County,NY 2009 & 2017), The Arachnoiditis Survivors' Art Exhibit (Allegany County, NY 2014, 2015) and

 Around Now In A Square Time, a Collaborative Show with Allison Midgley (2013).
-Her work has also been Featured at One Five 4 Gallery, At the See Exhibition Space Exposure Exhibition in Long Island, NY (2013), and exhibited in New York City's Times Square Artist Wanted 2012 Campaign to replace advertising with Art, Wellsville Art Association Exhibits, Belfast Library Shows, the Exposed Series traveling exhibit 2009, in the Jones Memorial Hospital rehabilitation clinic, and in local Main Street Windows Exhibitions.
+Her work has also been Featured at One Five 4 Gallery (now Ladder and Key), At the See Exhibition Space Exposure Exhibition in Long Island, NY (2013), and exhibited in New York City's Times Square Artist Wanted 2012 Campaign to replace advertising with Art, Wellsville Art Association Exhibits, Belfast Library Shows, the Exposed Series traveling exhibit 2009, in the Jones Memorial Hospital rehabilitation clinic, and in local Main Street Windows Exhibitions.

-A lifelong student of Nature, Mysticism, and Metaphysical Philosophy with a background in Observational Drawing, Conceptual Expressionism, Impressionism, Sythetism, European and African Art History, children's literature, and domestic cultural studies; Sheila has a diverse portfolio demonstrating utilization of the following methods and media:
+A lifelong student of Nature, Mysticism, and Metaphysical Philosophy with a background in Observational Drawing, Conceptual Expressionism, Impressionism, Sythetism, European and African Art History, Children's Literature, Visual Journaling, and Domestic Cultural Studies; Sheila has a diverse portfolio demonstrating utilization of the following methods and media:

 Painting-acrylic, watercolor, kool-aid, and finger paints.

 Sheila is an Arachnoiditis Survivor(2007) and Advocate for Prevention of Spinal Adhesive Arachnoiditis.
-The creative work by survivors at The Art For Arachnoiditis Project have reached 93 countries (WordpressReport 2015) around the world.
+The creative works by survivors at The Art For Arachnoiditis Project have reached 93 countries (WordpressReport 2015) around the world.
 This project was active from 2014-2018 and the website with resources for survivors remains free to the public.

 In response to these efforts and joining other states in the nation, with Dedicated Assistance from Senator Catherine Young; the Governor of New York State has proclaimed July to be Arachnoiditis Awareness Month.

-Memorializing Governor Andrew M. Cuomo to proclaim July 2016 as Arachnoiditis Awareness Month in the State of New York and presented to Sheila L. Kalkbrenner at the Art For Arachnoditis Project.
-J3551
+Memorializing Governor Andrew M. Cuomo to proclaim July (2016 and 2018) as Arachnoiditis Awareness Month in the State of New York and presented to Sheila L. Kalkbrenner at the Art For Arachnoditis Project.
+[J5436 and J3551]